LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Quests/Paperchase.md

 	- Name, Age, Location of Birth, Gender
 	- Thumb prints, inked
 	- Parents & Next of Kin
-	- Copy of Citizenship Card Number or
+	- Copy of Citizen's Card Number
+		- or Visa Number
+		- or Military ID Number
+		- or Stamp of Recognition
+	- A pict